What is SEO Copywriting?

 Basically, any writing that you—as a professional copywriter—do online will involve search engine optimization.
 So if you’re thinking about pursuing freelance copywriting, take the time to become familiar with SEO.

-Some great sites to browse (in addition to HubSpot):
+Some great sites to subscribe to (in addition to HubSpot):